 The goal is to work to diminish the cues whether they are verbal, modeling or visuals.
 This idea is known as “Least Restrictive Prompting.”
-Teaching a behavior starts with putting your hand over the child’s hand to to show them how to do it.
+Teaching a behavior starts with putting your hand over the child’s hand to show them how to do it.
 Then literally you begin to fade back.
-From there your hand is over the child’s wrist, then elbow, upper mid arm, shoulder and finally letting go and being within close proximity.
+From there your hand is over the child’s wrist, then elbow, upper mid-arm, shoulder and finally letting go and being within close proximity.
 The end result is to help him foster independence in all of these tasks.
-To date Nick is able to get his grooming bin out of the closet and follow a routine with success.
-He also has hygeine built into his curriculum at school.
+To date, Nick is able to get his grooming bin out of the closet and follow a routine with success.
+He also has hygiene built into his curriculum at school.

 Here is Nick’s grooming bin.
 He also uses body spray but that is kept under the sink that has a childproof lock since he likes to take it and spray all over the place including right into your eyeballs (see more of these shenanigans in blog #10~ Nano Second.)